Shopify Import Duties: The Cross-Border Selling Guide for 2026

 Shopify has built-in tools for managing international duties.
 Here's where to find them and what they actually do:

-Duties and Import Taxes (Advanced / Plus plans)
+Duties and Import Taxes at Checkout

 International Markets